 Britain is awash with summer fetes during July and August, when village committees and parish councils across the land proudly display the best of their communities.
 More often than not, the weather doesn’t play ball and quite literally rains upon their parades, but does that deter them?
 Not one bit!

 We headed to one such summer fete in the tiny village of Melchbourne one particularly wet afternoon.
-You can read all about it in our separate article: A Jolly Good Time at an English Village Fete.

 Milton Keynes Peace Pagoda